Sustainability

 Diesel Particulate Filters (DPFs)

 DPFs are porous ceramic filters fitted to the exhaust systems of diesel vehicles.
 Using micropores to securely capture particulate matter (PM) purifies the exhaust gas of diesel vehicles and greatly contributes to reducing atmospheric pollution.
-NGK is the only manufacturer who mass produces two types, cordierite and silicon carbide.
+The NGK Group is the only manufacturer who mass produces two types, cordierite and silicon carbide.
 And we are further developing our ceramic technologies for diesel vehicles.

 This is a photograph of DPFs.
 Uses micropores to remove 99% of particulate matter from exhaust gases.